apisearch-io/php-client/README.md

 transformation.

 > Using Read transformation or not should be a project scope decision, so having
-> only a few Transformers implementing ReadTransformer interface is not a goo
+> only a few Transformers implementing ReadTransformer interface is not a good
 > thing.

 ### InMemoryRepository {#in-memory-repository}